-- 1) Approved therapeutic indications - 2) Medical benefit - 3) Added medical benefit compared with an appropriate comparator therapy - 4) Number of patients and patient groups for whom a therapeutically relevant added benefit exists - 5) Cost of treatment for the SHI - 6) Requirements for quality-assured usage of the drug
+- 1) approved therapeutic indications - 2) medical benefit - 3) added medical benefit compared with an appropriate comparator therapy - 4) number of patients and patient groups for whom a therapeutically relevant added benefit exists

+- 5) cost of treatment for the SHI - 6) requirements for quality-assured usage of the drug

-The requirements for form and content of the dossier are outlined in dossier templates, which are a component of the G-BA's Code of Procedure [193].
+The requirements for form and content of the dossier are outlined in dossier templates, which are a component of the G-BA's Code of Procedure [198].
 In the dossier, specifying the validity of the evidence, the pharmaceutical company must describe the likelihood and the extent of added benefit of the drug to be assessed compared with an appropriate comparator therapy.
 The information provided must be related both to the number of patients and to the extent of added benefit.
 The costs for the drug to be assessed and the appropriate comparator therapy must be declared (based on the pharmacy sales price und taking the Summary of Product Characteristics and package information leaflet into account).

-The probability of an added benefit describes what the certainty of conclusions on the added benefit is.
-In the dossier, the extent of added benefit should be described according to the categories of the Regulation for Early Benefit Assessment of New Pharmaceuticalsi (major, considerable, minor, non-quantifiable added benefit; no added benefit; benefit of the drug to be assessed smaller than benefit of the appropriate comparator therapy) [72].
+The probability of the added benefit describes the certainty of conclusions on the added benefit.
+In the dossier, the extent of added benefit should be described according to the categories of the Regulation for Early Benefit Assessment of New Pharmaceuticals (ANV) (major, considerable, minor, non-quantifiable added benefit; no added benefit proven; benefit of the drug to be assessed smaller than benefit of the appropriate comparator therapy) [70].

 In the benefit assessment the validity and completeness of the information in the dossier are examined.
-It is also examined whether the comparator therapy selected by the pharmaceutical company can be regarded as appropriate in terms of § 35a SGB V and the Regulation for Early Benefit Assessment of New Pharmaceuticals.
+It is also examined whether the comparator therapy selected by the pharmaceutical company can be regarded as appropriate in terms of §35a SGB V and the ANV.
 In addition, the Institute assesses the effects described in the documents presented, taking the certainty of results into account.
 In this assessment, the qualitative and quantitative certainty of results within the evidence presented, as well as the size of observed effects and their consistency, are appraised.
 The benefit and cost assessments are conducted on the basis of the standards of evidence-based medicine described in this methods paper and those of health economic standards, respectively.
 As a result of the assessment, the Institute presents its own conclusions, which may confirm or deviate from those arrived at by the pharmaceutical company (providing a justification in the event of deviation).